 Knox Gorge

-One of the more underrated gorges in my opinion is Knox Gorgeโฆ this gorge took my breath away it was so stunning.
-A one way trail takes you through deep gorges and over dark pools of water.
+One of the more underrated gorges in my opinion is Knox Gorge… this gorge took my breath away it was so stunning.
+A one-way trail leads you through the vast rich red gorges and over emerald-green pools of water.

-At the end of the trail you will find a stunning gap through the gorges which shows the deep rich red colour of the surrounding rock.
+At the end of the trail, you will find a gap through the gorges which accentuates the deep rich red colour of the surrounding rock.

-It is a very steep and rocky descent into the gorge, but once in the gorge the hike isnโt too tough.
+It is an initial steep and rocky descent into the gorge, but once you’re at the base of the gorge, the hike isn’t too tough.

 Kalamina Gorge